 The way in which the “Hunger Makers” campaign is being kept in full swing is the real scandal

-On this position paper, presented by Foodwatch in November 2013, the University of Halle-Wittenberg issued an academic opinion from the perspective of economics and business ethics.
+Based on this research, foodwatch issued a discussion paper (in German) in November 2013, the University of Halle-Wittenberg issued an academic opinion from the perspective of economics and business ethics.
 The authors, Prof. Dr. Ingo Pies and Prof. Dr. Thomas Glauben, analyze the associated changes of position and corrections of the “Hunger Makers” campaign against financial speculation on agricultural commodities in this position paper.
 The article also points out that this campaign is still operating with numerous assertions that are incorrect.
 It comes to the conclusion: “From the perspective of economics and business ethics, it is not financial speculation with agricultural commodities that is a scandal, but rather the way in which the “Hunger Makers” campaign criticizing financial speculation was initiated and is being kept in full swing.”

 Read the complete position paper here (in German).